Lifting generic maps to embeddings. The double point obstruction: Introduction

 We prove Theorem \ref{th1} by what can be called a new kind of generalized Whitney trick.
 It contrasts with the Whitney--Haefliger(--Koschorke) approach in that ours describes the desired homotopy essentially by an explicit formula.
 (The formula is only aware of pairs of points, and may overlook triple-point information; because of this, the homotopy given by the formula has to be slightly perturbed.)
 Haefliger's construction is less explicit in that it depends on the choice of an embedding of the ``standard model'', whose existence is proved using obstruction theory.
 However, it is difficult to compare the two versions of generalized Whitney trick directly because they apply under incompatible hypotheses. \end{remark}

 \begin{remark} Theorem \ref{th1}(c) falls short of the announcements in \cite{M1}*{third remark after Theorem 5} and \cite{M3}*{\S1}, where it was conjectured to hold under the weaker restriction $4n-3m\le k$.
 (See Remark \ref{announcement} below for an explanation.)
-The main obstacle in extending Theorem \ref{th1}(b) to maps with more general types of singularities is that already in the presence of cusps (i.e., singularities of type $\Sigma^{1,1,0}$) it is no longer easy to maintain the connection between the geometric maps and the configuration space data throughout the proof.
-This does not seem hopeless, as one might try a Haefliger--Hirsch style computation or to look for an explicit formula in coordinates in the case of Morin maps (with singularities only of types $\Sigma^{1,\dots,1,0}$).
-Anyhow, this goes beyond the scope of the present work. \end{remark}
+The main obstacle in extending Theorem \ref{th1}(b) to maps with more general singularities is that already in the presence of cusps (i.e., singularities of type $\Sigma^{1,1,0}$) it is no longer easy to maintain the connection between the geometric maps and the configuration space data throughout the proof. \end{remark}